advanced-go/example-domain/README.md

 }
 ~~~

-Package service provides the following uniform interfaces, and has tests for the supporting packages.
-Also included is a search endpoint.
+Package service is the resource that handles incoming HTTP requests.
+There are seperate handlers for each package plus a search endpoint.
+Testing is implemented via the uniform HttpHandler interface in each handler.

+The following uniform interfaces are provided:

 ~~~
 // Resource identifier